Psych0101/hello-world/README.md

 Hi Humans!

-Here I am planning to learn to implement machine learning techniques by Keras.
+Here I will post any test I am working on.